Generic Name: phenylephrine and ketorolac

 Cross-Sensitivity or Hypersensitivity

-There is the potential for cross-sensitivity to acetylsalicylic acid, phenylacetic acid derivatives, and other non-steroidal anti-inflammatories (NSAIDs).
+There is the potential for cross-sensitivity to acetylsalicylic acid, phenylacetic acid derivatives, and other non-steroidal anti-inflammatory drugs (NSAIDs).
 There have been reports of bronchospasm or exacerbation of asthma associated with the use of ketorolac in patients who either have a known hypersensitivity to aspirin/NSAIDs or a past medical history of asthma.
 Therefore, use Omidria with caution in individuals who have previously exhibited sensitivities to these drugs.

 Clinical Studies Experience